e2eSolutionArchitect/azure-finops-toolkit/steps-to-enable-Microsoft-FinOps-Toolkit.md

   - Optional: Leave this field or select the appropriate domain as per your Organization's requirement.
   - Optional: Expand 'Advance' section and add users under 'Contact list' field.
 Your user will be added by default.
   -  Click 'Apply' to create the workspace.
   -  NOTE: You might get permission issue "App workspace creation is disabled".
 In that case you can contact your Tenant admin / org support team for adding permission via PowerBI admin portal.
-They will provide you access via powerbi Admin Portal > Workspaces > Tenent Settings > Enable create workspace settings > Apply to 'The entire organization' > click 'Apply'
+They will provide you access via PowerBI Admin Portal > Workspaces > Tenent Settings > Enable create workspace settings > Apply to 'The entire organization' > click 'Apply'
 - Publish report
 - - It is assumed that you have your powerbi report well executed using PowerBI desktop and ready to publish.
   - Open the report using PowerBI desktop and under 'Home', top right (left of CoPilot icon) find 'Publish'.